spookyMilly/mywebsite/blog/src/pages/pages/about/index.md

 I love designing and coding things and enjoy reading about psychology, science and user experience.

 In my freetime, I enjoy playing video games, doing yoga and practicing my creative skills such as painting and sketching.
 I love to share knowledge on design topics and frontend development.
-Just recently, I published a study about women in Computer Science in the <a target="_blank" href="https://jaxenter.de/ausgaben/java-magazin-2-18">German Java magazine</a>.
+Just recently, I published a study about women in Computer Science in the <a target="_blank" href="https://entwickler.de/leseproben/devops-diversity-579824614.html">German Java magazine</a> (reading extract).

 Currently, my skillset includes
 - Angular